 To me, the Sureau pattern by Deer&Doe is the fall dress par excellence.
 I don’t really know why, actually: is it the length of the sleeves, the fact that it looks great with tights, that it can be layered effortlessly, that it screams for a floral pattern?
 Whichever it is, I couldn’t wait any longer to sew a Sureau, especially since I recently found the perfect fabric (at Berger in Brussels), a cotton lawn with tiny blue, white and pink flowers.

 Seeing as the first two Deer&Doe patterns I sewed fit me quite well, I didn’t bother making a muslin for this one.
 I didn’t make a single fitting alteration and the fit is close to perfect, if I do say so myself.
-I cut a straight size 36 even though I’m a touch bigger than a 38 on the bottom, thinking the gathered skirt would be forgiving, which it was.
+I cut a straight size 36 even though I’m a 40/42 on the bottom, thinking the gathered skirt would be forgiving, which it was.

 The only modifications I made were style choices, the first one being that I need my dresses to have pockets (I’m not carrying my tissues in my bra anymore!), so I added two patch pockets.
 The second one concerns the sleeves: I’m not totally sold on the form of the original sleeves, which are a little too billowy to my taste, so I added an elastic in a casing at the hem.
 It gives the sleeves a puffier look, which I love.
 Also, although I don’t know whether to call that a modification, I understitched the collar facing instead of topstitching it.
 Oh yes, and I lengthened the skirt a little by making a baby hem instead of the recommended 2cm hem.